yugr/rust-slides/materials/materials.md

   * A brief discussion of profiles and P3471, nothing new
   * More materials: none
 - Sutter's Mill: C++ safety, in context: https://herbsutter.com/2024/03/11/safety-in-context/
   * Status: backlog
+- Meaning of Undefined and Justification for UB: https://github.com/rust-lang/unsafe-code-guidelines/issues/253
+  * Status: backlog

 # Expression templates